cira0100/OsuSongParser/README.md

 /run/media/cirakg/Disk/igre/drive_c/osu/Songs/
 D:\osu!\Songs
 6)Press Enter and wait
 6)It will print out Done when finished!

+If you need to close it before finish press ctrl+c

 Guide to change directory in windows(similar in linux)